filsan-musa/Course-SQL_Fundamentals_for_Data_Analysis/WEEK_03/notes_03.md

 <b>PART 2A: Accessing the Database [Easier Method]</b>

 <ol>1.
-To access the database, first login to your account.(Note: It is possible to access without login but progress will not be stored, therefore it is strongly encouraged for all learners to create an account.)</ol>
+To access the database, first login to your account (https://sqliteonline.com).(Note: It is possible to access without login but progress will not be stored, therefore it is strongly encouraged for all learners to create an account.)</ol>
 <ol>2.
 Select the “Chinook” database from the sample databases listed under example</ol>
 <ol><img width="429" alt="Screenshot 2024-09-14 at 2 36 53 AM" src="https://github.com/user-attachments/assets/b8c727ee-cdba-4157-8962-2db270593881"></ol>